MichaelAlexanderBryant/vehicle-price-prediction/README.md

 ### eda-cleaning-engineering.py

-This file contains the exploratory data analysis (EDA) and data cleaning.
+This file contains the exploratory data analysis (EDA), data cleaning, and feature engineering.
 The EDA is performed using descriptive statistics, histograms to determine distributions, a correlation heatmap using the Pearson correlation coefficient, and ordinary least squares regression (to determine important variables with p-values and their impact through their coefficients).
 The cleaning is performed by assigning numbers to strings and features are engineered using dummy variables.
 The variables are scaled using MinMaxScaler.

 ### modeling.py